 It taught me some great tips on how to become better at both my full time job and freelance biz.
 Once the time is right, I can fully recover what I’m passionate about and follow my dreams.

-6. Start a Freedom Business by Colin Wright
+6. START A FREEDOM BUSINESS by Colin Wright

 As the name implies, this book is about getting started as an entrepreneur and creating a Freedom Business.
 The concept is about building an asset or set of assets (your business, or other small ventures) that help you get closer to your ideal lifestyle.

 I read this entire ebook in one sitting while on a 4 hour plane ride — yes it’s that good!
 Colin shares advice on finding money to fund your Freedom Business and how you can leverage your work to create the lifestyle you want.

-7. The Work Revolution by Julie Clow
+7. THE WORK REVOLUTION by Julie Clow

 This is one of those books I’ve been obsessed with ever since it came out.
-When anyone asks me what’s one of the top career books I recommend, I say “The Work Revolution”.
+When anyone asks me what’s one of the top career books I recommend, I say The Work Revolution.

 Each chapter was full of many enlightening moments and I even experienced several epiphanies of my own.
 This book is just the beginning of a wonderful movement (if nothing else at least a mindset change) for young adults and aspiring entrepreneurs everywhere.